Kaobara/TeaStainStudiosUnityProject/README.md

 Regarding the graphics pipeline, we had decided to apply custom HLSL shaders on environmental variables that, although may not reduce the burden on the CPU, it does enhance the game’s visuals in a way that does not directly clash with our envisioned aesthetics.

 #### Water/River Shader
 As one of the core mechanics of the game is Chiki’s ability to jump and glide, rivers were used as obstacles for all levels.
 Because of this, we decided early on that a custom shader should be applied to the water tiles - specifically, a material with a wave shader was applied onto a plane in the river tile prefab.
-This shader can be found in \Assets\Prefabs\Map\Shaders under the name “WaveShader.shader”.
+This shader can be found in /Assets/Prefabs/Map/Shaders under the name “[WaveShader.shader](Assets/Prefabs/Map/Shaders/WaveShader.shader)”.
 <p align="center">
   <img src="Media/Shader 1 River Tile Image.png" height="250">
 </p>